viamrobotics/rdk/etc/subsystem_manifest/README.md

 This go script is used to create metadata that is uploaded to gcs along with each upload of viam-server.
-This script is designed to not be clever or hold magic-strings but rather to keep those values in `package.make`.
+This script is invoked primarily from `package.make` and all of the magic-values should be stored in there rather than in this script (if possible).

 It accepts the following cli arguments: